lukasz-jakub-adamczuk/codemarker/README.md

 -       Number of spaces doesn't matter again
 ```

 It's not mandatory to define answers, but question without answers will be ignored.
 Parser expects question and answer, params optionally.
 Until params or answers will be found all rest is treated as one question.
 Example below has been prepared as question without answers and question without correct anwsers.
 Finally will be parsed as one multi-line question with no correct answer.
-System will mark it as `incomplete`.
+System will mark it as `ignored`.
 ```
 This question has no answers